guilhermetavares/restkiss/docs/contributing.rst

 Contributing
 ============

-Restless is open-source and, as such, grows (or shrinks) & improves in part due to the community.
+Restkiss is open-source and, as such, grows (or shrinks) & improves in part due to the community.
 Below are some guidelines on how to help with the project.

 Philosophy
 ==========

-* Restless is BSD-licensed.
+* Restkiss is BSD-licensed.
 All contributed code must be either

   * the original work of the author, contributed under the BSD, or...
   * work taken from another project released under a BSD-compatible license.

 * GPL'd (or similar) works are not eligible for inclusion.
-* Restless's git master branch should always be stable, production-ready & passing all tests.
+* Restkiss's git master branch should always be stable, production-ready & passing all tests.
 * Major releases (1.x.x) are commitments to backward-compatibility of the public APIs.
 Any documented API should ideally not change between major